matomo-org/developer-documentation/docs/3.x/migrate-piwik-2-to-3.md

 ### if your plugin is not compatible with Piwik 3 yet...

-If your plugin is not compatible with Piwik 3 yet, we recommend to release one more version for your current plugin which specifically tells the Marketplace the plugin is not compatible with Piwik 3.
+If your plugin is not compatible with Piwik 3 yet, we recommend releasing one more version for your current plugin which specifically tells the Marketplace the plugin is not compatible with Piwik 3.
 The `plugin.json` would look like this:

 ```json